JFRH30/Bogz-angular-zero-to-hero/README.md

 # Bogz Zero to Hero
-this is a project made because im bored HAHAHAHA
+this is a project i am practicing feel free to join the ride HAHAHA

+# What's included here
+- Bootstrap 4
+- JSON Server

+# Running the app?
+- ng serve --open
+- npm run mork:serve